 You’ll be gliding alongside the city, checking it out from a new perspective, and passing under 6 bridges in one of the most relaxing Porto activities.

-➤ You can otherwise opt to join the Bridges Cruise with Optional Wine Cellar Tour to enjoy some wine tasting and a unique guided tour of a Port wine cellar.
-You’ll also head to the river for a 50-minute cruise, from which you’ll admire the bridges’ architecture, the beautiful riverbank, and relax after your hectic morning exploring the city. ➥ BOOK IT HERE
+▶️ You can otherwise opt to join the Bridges Cruise with Optional Wine Cellar Tour to enjoy some wine tasting and a unique guided tour of a Port wine cellar.
+You’ll also head to the river for a 50-minute cruise, from which you’ll admire the bridges’ architecture, the beautiful riverbank. ➥ BOOK IT HERE

 Once you’re back on land, cross the river by walking on the Dom Luis I Bridge – your next activity is in Vila Nova de Gaia.